ramblingsofadev/docs/controllers.md

 }
 ```

 Aphiria will grab the ID from the URI (preference is given to route variables, and then to query string variables).
 It will also detect that a `User` object was returned by the method, and create a 200 response whose body is the serialized user object.
-It uses [content negotiation](content-negotiation.md) to determine the media type to (de)serialize to (eg JSON).
+It uses [content negotiation](content-negotiation.md) to determine the media type to serialize to (eg JSON).

 You can also be a bit more explicit and return a response yourself.
 For example, the following controller method is functionally identical to the previous example: